joelvh/spokes/README.md

 - **Pub/sub events** allow for the basis of coordinating events and payloads between components.
 - **State change events** are published to indicate when global state data is updated.
-- **Lifecycle events** are automatically processed on page load and events are published to notify about `PageLoaded` and `UTMLoaded`.
+- **Lifecycle events** are automatically processed on page load and events are published to notify about `Page:Loaded` and `Page:QueryStringParsed`.
 - **Promises** allow resolving lifecycle events, even if they've already ocurred, in order to retrieve the related data as needed.
 Note, however, that lifecycle events arre also published and can be subscribed to as-they-happen with pub/sub.

 ## Install